jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/40_composing_generators.md

------------#Transforming-and-Composing-Generators.jumbo
+-----------#Part_3_Transforming-and-Composing-Generators.part-header

-# Transforming and Composing Generators
+# Part 3: Transforming and Composing Generators

 <style class='before-speaker-note'></style>

-In order generate data useful for complicated applications, we'll need to assemble these generators to do much more powerful tasks.
+* In order generate data useful for complicated applications, we'll need to assemble these generators to do much more powerful tasks.
+* A lot of the data generation capabilities of these libraries comes from combining and transforming simpler generators to create more capable generators.

+<span></span>

+* Transform results of a generator
+* Combine results from several generators

 --------------#Transforming-Generators